microsoft/enhanced-monitoring-service/README.md

   <!-- Optional -->
   <LogLevel>Verbose</LogLevel>
 ```
-However, we don't advice you to monify the configuration file unless you know the consequences.
+However, we don't advice you to modify the configuration file unless you know the consequences.
-#### Configure VM to receive monitoring data
+#### Configure guest VM to receive monitoring data
 The VM needs to be configured before it could receive performance data from host.
-The configuration is to add a KVP named ```Enhanced_Monitoring_Supported``` in the VM.
-So that the host could read the KVP from KVP channel and recoginize that the VM is expecting monitoring data.
+The configuration is to add a KVP named ```Enhanced_Monitoring_Supported``` in the guest VM.
+So that the host could read the KVP from KVP channel and recoginize that this guest VM is expecting monitoring data.

 On Linux VM, the configuration could be done by writing a flag to file, ```/var/lib/hyperv/.kvp_pool_1```.
 On Windows VM, the configuration could be down by creating a register key, ```HKLM:\SOFTWARE\Microsoft\Virtual Machine\Guest\Enhanced_Monitoring_Supported``` and set the value to 1.

 The sample code could be found under [sample](/sample).

-Read monitoring data inside a VM:
+Read monitoring data inside a guest VM:
 -----
-After VM is configured to revceive monitoring data, host will send monitoring data to the VM through KVP channel.
+After guest VM is configured to revceive monitoring data, host will send monitoring data to the guest VM through KVP channel.

 On Linux VM, the data is under, ```/var/lib/hyperv/.kvp_pool_0```.
 On Windows VM, the data is under register key, ```HKLM:\SOFTWARE\Microsoft\Virtual Machine\External```.